yashirajb/schoolfinder2_git/schoolfinder2/school-finder-client/README.md

 Frameworks used for version 2.0:

-The second iteration of the app uses React and Reactstrap (for styling)
+The second iteration of the app uses React.
+Reactstrap and CSS are used for styling.

 ## Changes/Improvements :